-On October 18, 2018, Pennsylvania Higher Educational Facilities Authority (PHEFA) issued Series A of 2018 revenue bonds (PHEFA 2018A bonds) with an aggregate principal amount of \$183,145,000.
+On October 18, 2018, PHEFA issued Series A of 2018 revenue bonds (PHEFA 2018A bonds) with an aggregate principal amount of \$183,145,000.
 The proceeds were used to fund or reimburse the University for the cost of various capital projects.
 Interest on the PHEFA 2018A bonds is fixed with coupons ranging between 3.25% to 5.00%.

-The University has variable rate debt in the amount of \$57,700,000 which is subject to optional tender by the holders upon seven days' notice.
+The University has variable rate debt in the amount of \$55,400,000 which is subject to optional tender by the holders upon seven days' notice.
 These bonds are reflected in the table above based on original scheduled maturities.
 In the event that the University receives notice of any optional tender on its variable rate demand bonds, the purchase price will be repaid from the remarketing of the bonds.
 However, in the event that the entire remarketing effort were to fail, the University would have the general obligation to purchase the bonds.

-On June 14, 2016, the University entered into a five year agreement with a financial institution, whereby the institution has agreed to provide a line of credit in the amount of \$100,000,000 for general purposes of the University.
+On June 14, 2016, the University entered into a five-year agreement with a financial institution, whereby the institution has agreed to provide a line of credit in the amount of \$100,000,000 for general purposes of the University.
 The University pays a fee annually on the unused amount of the line of credit.
-As of June 30, 2019, there have been no draws under the agreement.
+As of June 30, 2020, \$1,000,000 has been drawn under the agreement.